hantsy/jakartaee11-sandbox/docs/rest.md

 > [!WARNING]
 > The Jakarta REST Client API does not provide a `patch()` method, similar to the existing `get()` or `post()`.
 See the related discussion: [jakartaee/rest#1276](https://github.com/jakartaee/rest/issues/1276).

+Get the [complete example project](https://github.com/hantsy/jakartaee11-sandbox/tree/master/rest) from my GitHub repository.

+## Summary

+Over the past ten years, I have developed numerous backend RESTful API applications.
+However, as time has passed, an increasing number of customers are now opting for Spring WebMvc/WebFlux as their preferred framework, rather than Jakarta REST.
+Although libraries/frameworks RESTeasy and Quarkus can fill some blanks in Jakarta REST, Jakarta REST itself evolves too slowly.
+JSON Patch and the new JSON Merge Patch in this version are rarely used in the real RESTful API development.
+Spring also incubated a project, **Spring Sync**, many years ago to address this issue, but it is now abandoned.

+In my opinion, since version 2.1, Jakarta REST has not introduced significant features to improve development productivity.
+Many long-awaited features that were not included in the past few years are now included in competitors.
+For example:

+* Deprecate the `Resource/Context` injection, and use CDI `@Inject` instead, [jakartaee/rest#951](https://github.com/jakartaee/rest/issues/951), [jakartaee/rest#9569](https://github.com/jakartaee/rest/issues/569), and erase the `@Provider` to configure REST, make it possible using CDI `@Produces` or some programmatic API in the `Application` entry class.
+* Handling Async/Reactive return type( or wrapped in the Response) as normal, which has worked in Quakrus for years.
+Move the `@Suspended AsyncResponse` handling to concurrency and context propagation in the background.
+Make the developer experience smooth as using Spring, see: [jakartaee/rest#1281](https://github.com/jakartaee/rest/issues/1281)
+* Default value of query/form/path parameter names see: [jakartaee/rest#579](https://github.com/jakartaee/rest/issues/579)
+* Problem Details support, see: [jakartaee/rest#1150](https://github.com/jakartaee/rest/issues/1150)
+* Record support in FormBean etc, see [jakartaee/rest#955](https://github.com/jakartaee/rest/issues/955/), [jakartaee/rest#913](https://github.com/jakartaee/rest/issues/913), record is a big feature of EE 11, but REST has not reflected this.
+* Functional Programming code style for Client/Server, see: [jakartaee/rest#1301](https://github.com/jakartaee/rest/issues/1301)
+* Http Service interface as contract between Client and Server, see: [jakartaee/rest#1294](https://github.com/jakartaee/rest/issues/1294)
+* Modernize the Client, and make the HttpClient engine switchable, see: [jakartaee/rest#1282](https://github.com/jakartaee/rest/issues/1282)

+I hope the Jakarta REST expert group can devote more effort to improving developer productivity in the real world.